Subtlety Rogue Dragonflight 10.1 guide

 Weaknesses

-• Mediocre two-target cleave
+• Mediocre two and three target cleave

 • Loses a moderate amount of DPS during frequent downtime periods due to cooldown reduction (CDR) mechanics and gaining resources from auto-attacks